 In June 2015 we became the first optometrists in the Gippsland area to offer the newest IPL (intense pulsed light) technology to treat meibomian gland dysfunction, one of the most common causes of dry eyes.
-As of October 2016, we have given 240 treatments to 80 patients with a success rate of around 85%!
+Since then we have treated hundreds of patients with a success rate of around 85%!

 The device emits high-intensity light over a broad spectrum, which are then limited by unique filters.
 The energy, spectrum and time period are precisely set to stimulate the meibomian glands in order for them to return to their normal function.

 Your optometrist will adjust goggles over your eyes and apply a hydrogel to your skin.
 Try not to wear makeup to the treatment as it will have to be removed.
 A series of five flashes are applied under the lower eyelid and results are visible a couple hours later.
 The results are cumulative so three treatments are recommended on days 1, 14 and 45.